metal3-io/baremetal-operator/docs/api.md

   * *deprovisioning* -- The image is being wiped from the host's disk(s).
   * *inspecting* -- The hardware details for the host are being collected by an agent.
+  * *deleting* -- The host is being deleted from the cluster.
 * *id* -- The unique identifier for the service in the underlying provisioning tool.
 * *image* -- The image most recently provisioned to the host.